imazen/imageflow-web/_includes/home.md

 #### Tragick Security

 Image toolkits and codecs are a notorious exploitation vector.
-Until a few weeks ago, ImageMagick would run any shell scripts it found in .svg files.
+Until a few weeks ago, ImageMagick would execute bash commands written in URLs inside .svg files.
 ImageMagick is intended to be used in a sandbox.
-In practice, it is run by privileged server accounts.
-A recent string of vulnerabilities in ImageMagick were given the [ImageTragick](https://imagetragick.com) moniker to raise awareness.
+In practice, it is most often run by privileged server accounts.
+A recent string of vulnerabilities in ImageMagick were given the [ImageTragick](https://imagetragick.com) moniker to raise awareness prior to the hacking of many sites.
 **Solution**
 Imageflow puts security first by retaining a small and testable codebase, being cautious with dependencies, and making Coverity scans and Valgrind testing an automated part of the development process.